citp/privacy-policy-historical/a/av/ava/avantlink.com.md

-> *The following text is extracted and transformed from the avantlink.com privacy policy that was archived on 2017-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171227235150id_/http%3A//www.avantlink.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the avantlink.com privacy policy that was archived on 2018-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180614112502id_/https%3A//www.avantlink.com/privacy) for the most accurate reproduction.*

 # AvantLink - Privacy Policy

-This privacy policy is intended to explain to you how we intend to collect, store and use your personal information and to inform you of your rights under the Privacy Act 1988 (as amended) ( **Act** ).
+This privacy policy is intended to explain to you how we intend to collect, store and use your personal information and to inform you of your rights under the Privacy Act 1988 (as amended) ( **Act** ) and the **GDPR**.

 This privacy policy is supplemental to the general privacy policy published on our website.

-We adhere to the Australian Privacy Principles ( **APPs** ) set out in the Act.
-The APPs regulate the manner in which organisations like ours can collect, use, keep secure and disclose personal information.
+We adhere to the Australian Privacy Principles ( **APPs** ) set out in the Act as well as the principles set out in the GDPR.
+The APPs and GDPR regulate the manner in which organisations like ours can collect, use, keep secure and disclose personal information.

 **1\.
 Definitions**